NyboTV/TP_ETS2_Plugin/README.md

 # Authors
 - **Nico** - Plugin Creator - [NyboTV](https://github.com/NyboTV)

+# Thanks to
+- **Gitago** - He is an BIG help for fixing my Plugin! - He is Testing my Plugin and is reporting me what is not working

 ## License

 This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details